 - Barbecue fire due to a propane tank explosion

 After a burn injury, it is important for victims to record as much information about the incident as possible.
 In addition, people with serious burns should be certain to seek appropriate medical attention as soon as possible.

 Contact a Clearwater Burn Injury Lawyer Today to Schedule a Free Consultation

 People who sustain burn injuries may be entitled to significant compensation for any economic and noneconomic losses they may have sustained.
 The best way to ensure that you get the compensation you deserve after a burn injury is to consult with an experienced Clearwater personal injury attorney as soon as possible.
-The lawyers of the Dolman Law Group Accident Injury Lawyers, PA, are committed to helping people who have sustained burn injuries recover for their injuries.
+The lawyers of the Sibley Dolman Gipe Accident Injury Lawyers, PA, are committed to helping people who have sustained burn injuries recover for their injuries.
 To schedule a free consultation with one of our attorneys, call our office today at (727) 451-6900 or contact us online.